Speakers | FORUM & ASSEMBLY 2017

 There is evidence of a positive effect of exercising at University sport centres academic results for the American context.
 However, little research has been undertaken on this relationship in a situation comparable to the Dutch university system.
 We analysed the effect of exercising at university sport centres of four Dutch universities on academic results of bachelor students.
 We linked the number of achieved credits with sport centre membership.
 Analysing these data shows that members of the university sport centres on average achieve significantly 1.3 credits more than non-members.
 These preliminary findings suggest that exercising at university sport centres has a positive impact on academic results of Dutch bachelor students.

 Stew Fowlie is a passionate advocate of tertiary education’s many contributions to sport and physical activity.
-Stew has been employed in student sport since 2002 and took up his current post of chief executive officer when SSS was launched in June 2011.
+Stew has been employed in student sport since 2002 and took up his current post of chief operating officer when SSS was launched in June 2011.

 Now retired from an exciting semi-professional football ‘career’, Stew remains a keen but occasional golfer.
 He has enjoyed 4 holes-in-one to date, proving that it is better to be lucky than good!